 RACHEL FARMER: Ancestors Traversing Quilts

 Ancestors Traversing Quilts is a site-specific installation created by Rachel Farmer for our Living Room Gallery.
-Farmer’s work draws inspiration from a variety of sources: her Mormon pioneer ancestry, childhood play with ceramic figurines, her grandmother’s quilts, historical dioramas, and pop culture’s invented mythologies of the American West.
-This particular installation grew out of poring over her great-great-grandfather’s diary chronicling his immigrant journey from England to Utah Territory in 1853—while confronting the absence of information about her great-great-grandmother who made the same journey, as a single woman without family, in 1855.
+Farmer’s work draws inspiration from a variety of sources: their Mormon pioneer ancestry, childhood play with ceramic figurines, their grandmother’s quilts, historical dioramas, and pop culture’s invented mythologies of the American West.
+This particular installation grew out of poring over their great-great-grandfather’s diary chronicling his immigrant journey from England to Utah Territory in 1853—while confronting the absence of information about their great-great-grandmother who made the same journey, as a single woman without family, in 1855.

 Rachel Farmer is a Brooklyn based artist originally from Provo, Utah (b.
 1972).
-She received an MFA from the School of the Art Institute of Chicago and works in a variety of media, including hand-built ceramic sculpture, photography and video.
-Her work has been exhibited nationally, and is included in the Brooklyn Museum’s Feminist Art Base, a digital archive.
-She was awarded a 2013-14 A.I.R.
+They received an MFA from the School of the Art Institute of Chicago and works in a variety of media, including hand-built ceramic sculpture, photography and video.
+Their work has been exhibited nationally, and is included in the Brooklyn Museum’s Feminist Art Base, a digital archive.
+They were awarded a 2013-14 A.I.R.
 Gallery Fellowship, and was a resident artist at the Museum of Arts and Design through their Artist Studios Program in 2016.